Possession of Marijuana Under 20 Grams

 In cases for possession of more than 20 grams of marijuana, the criminal defense attorney can request that the evidence is reweighed which often results in a reduction in the charges.

-A conviction for possession of marijuana less than 20 grams under Florida law will result in a 2 year suspension of your driver’s license and dramatic increase in your auto insurance rates, without any possibility of a hardship or business purpose only driver’s license for the first year.
+A conviction for possession of marijuana less than 20 grams under Florida law will result in a suspension of your driver’s license and a dramatic increase in your auto insurance rates, without any possibility of a hardship or business purpose only driver’s license for the first year.

 You can avoid any consequences to your driver’s license in one of the following ways: